GE Grid Solutions Cascade Management Lacks Architectural Substrate

 Why This Becomes Compliance-Relevant

 Architectural cascade-propagation produces structural decomposition.
-Each utility maintains its grid topology; cross-utility cascade analysis proceeds through declared federation; cross-utility cascade resolution operates through multi-authority coordination.
+Each utility maintains its grid topology, its state estimator authority, and its observational record; cross-utility cascade analysis proceeds through declared federation in which each utility's contribution is a credentialed event bound to that utility's authority; cross-utility cascade resolution operates through multi-authority coordination rather than through ICCP-mediated bilateral exchange and after-the-fact narrative reconstruction.

 How Authority Composes